 So you wanna keep the show going after you’ve completed your finale.
 Well, hats off to you — it’s a noble cause.
-Whether you’re with a partner who hasn’t finished yet or you just want to keep going like some sort of sexual Energizer Bunny, staying hard after cumming can be the penile party trick that keeps ‘em coming back for more.
+Whether you’re with a partner who hasn’t finished yet or you just want to keep going like some sort of sexual Energizer Bunny, staying hard after you cum can be the penile party trick that keeps ‘em coming back for more.

 Unfortunately, this can present a bit of a challenge.
 Even if you want to keep boning after you splooge, it’s (usually) hard to get your penis to cooperate.
 This is due to a phase of the sexual response cycle called the refractory period, which Michael Ingber, urologist at Garden State Urology and director of COR Medspa, describes as a temporary state in which you “can’t get another erection and can’t orgasm.”
 This, he tells me, is because your body pulls the blood back out of your dick when you have an orgasm.
 It usually resolves itself within an hour or so, but it can last anywhere from a few minutes to a full day.

 Currently, there’s no concrete answer as to why our bodies do this to us, but prior studies on the refractory period in men have identified the hormone prolactin, which is released after orgasm, as the specific culprit of the phenomenon.
 However, in January, new research on prolactin in mice found that manipulating the hormone played no role in sexual arousal and likely doesn’t cause the refractory period at all.